Quirinus/MXLU_Documentation/README.md

 - Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
 - (kor) Fix:New dunc map has wrong location of sigils
 - Check/update: Are Yshari set items drillable for sockets? // Checked with maximum number of sockets possible on all pieces, jewels are consumed as per recipe but no sockets added on any of the items
+- Update: Skillpoint planner
+- Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5 - kor: kambala said its 0.125% but we dont have txt file so quiri will have to check this)
+- check (CG) : check if holy avenger (sssu broad sword) have pala skills or not, if it do then add the range, reported by gcggcg here http://goo.gl/2ddBbO
+- for cube recipes: Upgrade to Non-magical Item, Upgrade to Magical/Rare Item - add they're only for armor/weapons
+- add a note to double mo bonus that the orbs added before don't get double stats (doesn't work retrogradely)
+- Check/Add: Can Ring of Pride be cubed with MOs?
+What about (More) Luck or Lottery?
+Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes? // no and no and no no no
+- add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)